prasaar/aiwhispr/CONFIG_FILE.md

 contentSiteModule = <python module that handles indexing for files/content in the specified srctype.
                     There are test configuration examples for s3 , azureblob.
-                    You can extend the base class and write your custom handlers under $AIWHISPR_HOME/python/content-site>
+                    Custom modules can go under $AIWHISPR_HOME/python/content-site>

+doNotReadDirList=<A comma seprated list of directories that should not be read.
+                  If srctype=filepath then the full path to the directory is required
+                  example: doNotReadDirList=//var/www/html/bbc/sport
+                  For 3 / azure blob dont included the Bucket Name / Container Name>

+doNotReadFileList=<A comma seprated list of filenames/filename pattersn that should not be read>
 ```

 **[content-site-auth]**
 Section to configure access to the source from which files, content will be read.

 ```
 authtype=<Type of authentication for reading the content files.
-This can be filechecks / aws-key / sas (Azure SAS Token)/ az-storage-key (CONFIGURED)>
+          This can be filechecks / aws-key / sas / az-storage-key filechecks : is applicable for srctype=filepath
+          sas : is applicable for Azure SAS token
+          az-storage-key: is applicable for Azure Storage Key
+          aws-key: is applicable for AWS S3 (Signed / Unsigned) >

+key=<Specify the key value if authtype=aws-key/az-storage-key
+    set this to UNISGNED to for AWS S3 unsigned access>

+sastoken=<Azure SAS Token: applciable when authtype=sas>
 ```

 Examples are available for AWS, Azure in the same directory.